GenericMappingTools/pygmt/examples/starter-tutorial/README.txt

 Welcome to PyGMT!
 This tutorial is designed to teach the basic concepts to make a map in PyGMT.

-**About PyGMT**

-PyGMT is a Python wrapper for the Generic Mapping Tools (GMT) software package.
-GMT can be used for all types of plotting, but has a focus on scientific mapping in the geoscience field.
-PyGMT adds to the mapping capabilities of GMT by adding in the functionality of Python-specific packages, such as numpy, pandas, and xarray, as well as includes the use of Jupyter notebooks.

 **About this tutorial**

 This tutorial assumes that PyGMT has been successfully [installed](https://www.pygmt.org/latest/install.html).
 A quick